-If you want to tone down the cherry blossom celebrations this year, here are five alternatives to squatting in the cold on a blue tarp.
+If you want to tone down the cherry blossom celebrations this year, here are five alternatives for spring activities in Japan.

 By GaijinPot Blog 6 min read

 We asked hanami revelers if they knew the origins of cherry blossom viewing.

 Non-native residents of Japan can now travel through all of Tohoku and beyond, for a discounted price previously only available to inbound tourists.

 From locally sourced food to spiritual healing and incredible scenic views, traveling from coast to coast in Tohoku is an experience you shouldn’t miss.

 A look into Nada Gogo’s centuries-old rustic wood warehouses that have turned into museums, shops and restaurants to tell the public the whole story of sake making.